sojurner/Personal-blog/src/posts/culture/media-topics.md

 I pride myself in personal caretaking of my health and fitness.
 I make sure I eat right and exercise daily.
 The problem is, never have i been more confused as to what is considered, the "right way to eat".

 There are so many conflicting schools of thought, each with their own cavalcade of rambunctious supporters, all claiming life-changing health results.
 Personally, I find them all obnoxious and unproductive towards a better uniformal understanding of human diet.
 What has made matters worse, is that there seems to be an endless stream of research studies which partially support all sides of this chaotic debate, adding more fuel to the fire.

+It seems to me, that the reason why positive results can be observed in every diet is because they all contain elements of truth.
+It becomes a problem when people start advocating elimination of an entire food group (vegans) or restricting intake to one food group (carnivores).
+Perhaps, the answer can be found through a balanced combination of all diets.

 ## Technology is Progressing Too Fast